Lahdhirim/CV-image-captioning-clip-gpt2/README.md

 - **CLIP Encoder**

   The input image is processed using CLIP to extract high-level semantic features via `CLIPProcessor`.
-The processed image is then encoded using `CLIPModel` to a vector of dimensionality 512.
+The processed image is then encoded using `CLIPModel` into a 512-dimensional vector.

 - **Projection Module**

   A simple MLP (a linear layer followed by a `Tanh` activation) is used to project the CLIP embedding into a sequence of GPT-2-compatible embeddings.
 These are treated as *visual tokens*.
-In the example above, 5 *visual tokens* are generated each one of them has a dimensionality of 768.
+In the example above, 5 *visual tokens* are generated, each of dimensionality 768.

 - **GPT-2 Decoder**

   The visual tokens are concatenated with text tokens (caption inputs) at the embedding level.
 The combined sequence is passed through GPT-2 to predict the caption.
-During training, the loss is only computed on the text tokens, ignoring the visual prefix.
+During training, the loss is computed only on the text tokens, ignoring the visual prefix.

 ## Training Pipeline
 The training process is fully configurable through a JSON configuration file ([training_config.json](config/training_config.json)).
 This allows for maximum flexibility — models, paths, and hyperparameters can be changed without modifying the core codebase.